vitorpvcampos/comp-emp/README.md

 This project was developed as a requirement of a selective process for a vacancy as a Backend Developer.

-The objective was to implement an application with  system to manage companies and its employees, using any Python web framework (in this case, I used [Django](https://docs.djangoproject.com/en/3.1/)) and a [GraphQL](https://graphql.org/learn/) API.
+The objective was to implement a system to manage companies and its employees, using any Python web framework (in this case, I used [Django](https://docs.djangoproject.com/en/3.1/)) and a [GraphQL](https://graphql.org/learn/) API.

 As differentials:
 * CPF and CNPJ validation for employees and companies